Frequently Asked Questions about

 What is the cutoff date for ads?

-Deadline - midnight on the following days:
+Deadline - noon on the following days:

 Why is the cutoff date so long before the issue